 Just email me at MaryanneOHaraAuthor@gmail.com and we’ll figure out a time for me to talk to your club.

-Penguins’ reading guide for CASCADE is online for the hardcover, and will be in the back of the book for the paperback (release date April 30).
-Here’s the link: CASCADE Reading Guide
+Penguins’ reading guide for CASCADE is included in the paperback version of the book.
+For owners of hardcovers and e-books, here’s the link: CASCADE Reading Guide

-I wrote some of the questions, and designed them to provoke discussion, even argument:
+I wrote many of the questions, and designed them to provoke discussion, and even argument:

 1. Cascade explores characters who struggle with independence and reconciling their passions with their responsibilities.
 How did you react to those characters, and why?

 2. Cascade evokes America during the 1930s, but explores themes that are timeless.
 How might the story play out if set in other time periods?

 3. Did Dez’s decisions make you uncomfortable?
 If so, why?

 4. A working title for Cascade was “Swift Rising River.”
 How does that title serve as metaphor for events in the book?